-Operational funding for the 2023-24 financial year is available to precincts for security services, roaming security and taxi marshals for up to a 12-month period of service.
-Local boards can also apply for operational funding for the costs to complete evaluation/s.
+Operational funding for the 2025-26 financial year is available to precincts for security services, roaming security and taxi marshals for up to a 12month period of service.

 Grant funding applications are expected to link to the management plan you have developed and assist in achieving a safer environment in and around licensed venues.